EFFECTIVE DATE: 05/05/2021

 Examples of unacceptable uses of school unit computers that are expressly prohibited include, but are not limited to, the following:

-1. Accessing or Posting Inappropriate Materials – Accessing, submitting, posting, publishing, forwarding, downloading, scanning or displaying defamatory, abusive, obscene, vulgar, sexually explicit, sexually suggestive, threatening, discriminatory, harassing and/or illegal materials or engaging in “cyber bullying;”
+1. Accessing or Communicating Inappropriate Materials – Students may not access, submit, post, publish, forward, download, scan or display defamatory, abusive, obscene, vulgar, sexually explicit, sexually suggestive, threatening, discriminatory, harassing, bullying/cyberbullying, and/or illegal materials or messages;

 2. Illegal Activities – Using the school unit’s computers, networks, and Internet services for any illegal activity or in violation of any Board policy or school rules.
 The school unit assumes no responsibility for illegal activities of students while using school computers;

-4. Copying Software – Copying or downloading software without the express authorization of the Technology Coordinator.
+3. Violating Copyrights or Software Licenses – Students may not copy, download or share any type of copyrighted materials (including music or films) without the owner’s permission; or copy or download software without the express authorization of the Technology Coordinator.
 Unauthorized copying of software is illegal and may subject the copier to substantial civil and criminal penalties.
-The school unit assumes no responsibility for illegal software copying by students;
+The school unit assumes no responsibility for copyright or licensing violations by students;

 5. Plagiarism – Representing as one’s own work any materials obtained on the Internet (such as term papers, articles, music, etc.).
 When Internet sources are used in student work, the author, publisher, and website must be identified;

-6. Non-School-Related Uses – Using the school unit’s computers, networks, and Internet services for any personal reasons not connected with the educational program or assignments;
+6. Non-School-Related Uses – Using the school unit’s computers, networks, and Internet services for any personal reasons not connected with the educational program, continuing the educational process or assignments;

 D. No Expectation of Privacy